Marvelanda/manual_test_case/README.md

 ## Another commands

+1. In order to check tests you can run `yarn test`.
-1. In order to check type errors you can run `yarn type-check`.
+2. In order to check type errors you can run `yarn type-check`.